Dean177/reason-standard/README.md

 [![Npm](https://badge.fury.io/js/reason-standard.svg)](https://www.npmjs.com/package/reason-standard)
 ![Opam](https://img.shields.io/badge/opam_package-unpublished-yellow)

-> A standard library for use with OCaml and ReasonML.
+> A portable standard library replacement for Reason and OCaml.

 Standard provides an easy-to-use, comprehensive and safe standard library, that has the same API for the OCaml and Bucklescript compilers.